The Ultimate Guide to Cleaning and Organising Your Kitchen

 For the floor, start by sweeping any dust and debris into a dustpan and discard.
 Spot clean any sticky or stained areas first then mop the whole floor with a heavy duty floor cleaner.

-It may seem like a daunting task to clean and organise your kitchen, but breaking it down into sections really helps to keep you on track, and your kitchen looking great this spring.
+It may seem like a daunting task to clean and organise your kitchen, but breaking it down into sections really helps to keep you on track, and your kitchen looking great this spring by organising your kitchen properly.